Geography of the United States

-The term "United States," when used in the geographic sense, refers to the contiguous United States (sometimes referred to as the Lower 48, including the District of Columbia not as a state), Alaska, Hawaii, the five insular territories of Puerto Rico, Northern Mariana Islands, U.S. Virgin Islands, Guam, American Samoa, and minor outlying possessions.
-The United States shares land borders with Canada and Mexico and maritime borders with Russia, Cuba, the Bahamas, and many other countries, mainly in the Caribbean (Note: The United States has a maritime border with the United Kingdom because the U.S. Virgin Islands borders the British Virgin Islands.
+The term "United States", when used in the geographic sense, refers to the contiguous United States (sometimes referred to as the Lower 48, including the District of Columbia not as a state), Alaska, Hawaii, the five insular territories of Puerto Rico, Northern Mariana Islands, U.S. Virgin Islands, Guam, American Samoa, and minor outlying possessions.
+The United States shares land borders with Canada and Mexico and maritime borders with Russia, Cuba, the Bahamas, and a few other countries, mainly in the Caribbean, (Note: The United States has a maritime border with the United Kingdom because the U.S. Virgin Islands borders the British Virgin Islands.
 Puerto Rico has a maritime border with the Dominican Republic.
 American Samoa has a maritime border with the Cook Islands (see Cook Islands–United States Maritime Boundary Treaty).
-American Samoa also has maritime borders with independent Samoa and Niue.)in addition to Canada and Mexico.
+American Samoa also has maritime borders with independent Samoa and Niue.) in addition to Canada and Mexico.
 The northern border of the United States with Canada is the world's longest bi-national land border.

 The state of Hawaii is physiographically and ethnologically part of the Polynesian subregion of Oceania.
 U.S. territories are located in the Pacific Ocean and the Caribbean.

 Area

 From 1989 through 1996, the total area of the US was listed as 9372610 km2 (land and inland water only).
 The listed total area changed to 9629091 km2 in 1997 (Great Lakes area and coastal waters added), to 9631418 km2 in 2004, to 9631420 km2 in 2006, and to 9826630 km2 in 2007 (territorial waters added).
-Currently, the CIA World Factbook gives 9826675 km2, the United Nations Statistics Division gives 9629091 km2, and the Encyclopedia Britannica gives 9522055 km2 (Great Lakes area included but not coastal waters).
+As of 2026, the CIA World Factbook gives 9833517 km2, the United Nations Statistics Division gives 9629091 km2, and the Encyclopedia Britannica gives 9525067 km2 (Great Lakes area included but not coastal and territorial waters).
 These sources consider only the 50 states and the Federal District and exclude overseas territories.
-The US has the 2nd largest Exclusive Economic Zone of 11,351,000 km2.
+The US has the 2nd-largest Exclusive Economic Zone of 11,351,000 km2.

 By total area (water as well as land), the United States is either slightly larger or smaller than the People's Republic of China, making it the world's third or fourth-largest country.
-Both countries are smaller than Russia and Canada in total area but are larger than Brazil.
+Both countries are smaller than Canada and Canada in total area but are larger than Brazil.
 By land area only (exclusive of waters), the United States is the world's third largest country, after Russia and China, with Canada in fourth.
 Whether the US or China is the third largest country by total area depends on two factors: (1) the validity of China's claim on Aksai Chin and Trans-Karakoram Tract (both these territories are also claimed by India, so are not counted); and (2) how the US calculates its surface area.
 Since the initial publishing of the World Factbook, the CIA has updated the total area of the United States several times.